 Probiotics with as many species as possible is a must.
 A high quality supplement will reduce inflammation and promote a healthy gut.
 It is doctor recommended that you have 85% good bacteria in your gut, which means nothing to me, but get as many different species as possible and take different kinds regularly.

 Your microbiome is essentially an ecosystem in your gut.
 There are trillions of bacteria in there outnumbering your own body cells approximately 10 to 1.
 Fermented foods, including kimchi, sauerkraut, and miso along with probiotics, will improve your microbiome.
-This has so many benefits another article will have to be written or you can join the summit coming up or watch it at your leisure.
+This has so many benefits another article will have to be written or you can join the summit.

 A good multi-vitamin, vitamin D, and Zinc.
 I would think these things are obvious in any diet but they still need mentioning here.
 One of the things I’d like to also mention is how zinc improves dry skin (it’s one of the active ingredients in dandruff shampoo but you’re probably better off taking the oral supplement), and prevents prostate cancer in men.
 Chronic skin problems are rooted in gut problems.
 Zinc has been shown to improve gut health, so if you have dry skin and you take the supplement you are getting a double treatment.
 Zinc is typically lacking in a North American diet and can be found in red meat and of course wild meat is best.

 Digestive enzymes ensure that foods get fully digested, decreasing the chance partially digested food particles will damage your gut lining.

 Bone broth contains collagen and the amino acids proline and glycine that can help heal your damaged cell walls.
 Great for the gut and all connective tissue of the body including skin.
 Doctors recommend having some daily and it will likely rejuvenate your skin making you look younger.